Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 The case for using existing cores to create a supply of remanufactured parts for both users and suppliers is compelling:

-• Remanufacturers have the advantage of knowing a product’s performance, allowing them to address weaknesses with newer components and use design improvements to provide a product that is equal to or better than the original in quality and performance.
-Some examples are as simple as plating parts that are prone to rust, using stronger items to prevent a weak link in an assembly, or adding sensors for service alerts.
+• Remanufacturers have the advantage of knowing a product’s performance, allowing them to address weaknesses with newer components and utilize design improvements to provide a product that is equal to or better than the original in terms of quality and performance.
+Some examples include plating parts that are prone to rust, using stronger materials to prevent a weak link in an assembly, or adding sensors for service alerts.

-• Remanufacturing renews the life of a core several times before it ends up in a landfill or recycling
+• Remanufacturing renews the life of a core several times before it ends up in a landfill or recycling.
+The process supports sustainability while helping fleets make effective reman and built parts choices that deliver lasting value.

-• The process allows remanufacturers to offer products that may no longer be production.
+• The process allows remanufacturers to offer products that may no longer be in production.

-• Remanufacturers can offer the same warranty on a remanufactured part as they do on a new original equipment.
+• Remanufacturers can offer the same warranty on a remanufactured part as they do on a new original equipment part.

 Working with the right suppliers